kawaicheung/book-on-naming-things/manuscript/Ch_WhyNamingMatters.md

 This is a book about how to name constructs in code better.
 It is _not_ a book about writing perfect, pristine code itself.
 In fact, most of the examples in this book show code that is far less than perfect -- realistic code you've probably written yourself or inherited from others.

 Through renaming classes, methods, and properties of imperfect code, you'll see how we can improve upon it immediately.
 I believe iteratively improving names over time, much like iteratively refactoring code over time, is an essential practice to maintain a clear codebase.

+### The promise

+The promise of naming well isn't bug-free code or code that's infinitely scalable.
+Naming well improves a niche of the development process -- specifically, our ability as code readers to more quickly, more enjoyably, and less strenuously map code into a mental model.
+In that sense, I don't want to wrongly sell the value of naming things well.
+Ultimately, a well-named codebase can be full of errors just like a codebase with hundreds of tests still might miss catching large areas of potential bugs.
+But that's not the proposition.

+Naming things well is about making code more delightful to read.
+Delight isn't something easily quantifiable -- it's sometimes achieved through sheer pragmatism.
+Other times, it's a combination of things foreign to most programmatic talk like style and aesthetics.
+In the end, by making code more delightful, all the other promises of good programming habits are more achievable because we've made code that's more enjoyable to work with.